 Prelab Part 1.
 Complete Program 1 by adding the necessary addresses and assembler directives.
+You can find the addresses for the ports in Section 1.5 of the MC9S12DP256B Device User Guide.

 Prelab Part 2.
 Write a program which will start with all the LEDs off, then increment the LEDs, implementing a binary counter.